semantic-flow/sflo/documentation/faq.reference-iri-choices.md

 - Relative-path reference — does not begin with / or //.
    - Example: foo/bar or ../foo → inherits the base’s scheme, authority, and path context, e.g. http://example.org/base/foo/bar.

-If no base is specified, an inferred base of the requested scheme and authority is used. **This behaviour is essential to Semantic Flow [[Best Practices|guide.best-practices]].**
+If no base is specified, an inferred base of the requested scheme and authority is used. **This behaviour is essential to Semantic Flow [[Best Practices|guide.best-practices]].** Relative IRIs are always created and resolved against the distribution file’s document IRI (its file:// URL when local, its HTTP URL when served).

 ### Relative-Path Relative IRIs